stepvda/published/knowledge_preservation.md

 ### How are we funded?
+This initiative is driven by private individuals that keep the initiative going on their own.
+Help is always welcome as long as the key principles of what we do and our independence is nog jeoperdized.

 ### How do we respect intelectual property?
 Yes.
 We respect the rights of the author and share a believe that copyright and other rights to content are key in the proliferation and creation of knowledge itself.
 Limiting distribution of knowledge to the period or periods where critical infrastructure becomes unavailable should be the first and foremost guarantee to this.
 We are open to other suggestions and requirements from copyright holders to ensure their rights.